"I highly recommend Gammadyne Corporation and Centurion Setup."

 - A robust program does not rely on the presence of registry information.
 Your software should be able to use a default value in the absence of registry values, like ours does.

-- On the "Locations" branch, there is an option to create a registry key during installation, which is also deleted during uninstallation.
-It is recommended you use this feature so that when the product is uninstalled, the registry is cleaned up.
+- At the bottom of the "Registry" branch, there is an option to create a registry key during installation, which is also deleted during uninstallation.
+You may find this is the easiest way for the uninstaller to clean up the registry.

-Here is another example that opens an HTML file in a subdirectory of the installation directory:
+Here is another example that opens an HTML file in a subfolder of the installation folder:

 - The "Hide DOS Window" box is checked.